 The practical experience of HNI combined with academic background of TPO led to the development and implementation of innovative care systems in conflict affected areas.
 HealthNet TPO maintains a relationship with our partner organisations TPO Uganda and TPO Nepal.

-Building upon our strengths, HealthNet TPO has adopted a new strategy for 2019-2023 which focuses on the integration of mental health and psychosocial support throughout our projects, improving access to health services particularly for vulnerable groups and supporting the growing global need for humanitarian assistance.
+Building upon our strengths, HealthNet TPO has adopted a new strategy for 2024-2028, which focuses on the continued integration of mental health and psychosocial support throughout our projects, improving access to health services particularly for vulnerable groups and supporting the growing global need for humanitarian assistance.
 Over the coming five years, we will build strong partnerships, support localisation and maintain a strong, resilient organisation.

 Thirty Years of HealthNet TPO

 In 2022, HealthNet TPO celebrated its thirtieth anniversary.
 For more than three decades, HealthNet TPO has supported millions of people living in conflict-affected and fragile settings across 45 countries to build a healthier future for themselves and those around them.

 Look back at some of our key moments during thirty years of HealthNet TPO.

 HealthNet TPO is committed to building a better world where everyone is treated with dignity and respect, and free from harassment and bias.
 We have a zero tolerance approach when it comes to abuse, whether it be fraud or misconduct in any form.
 We are guided by the ethical principles in our organisational policies and procedures.